By using this site, you agree to the Privacy Policy and Terms of Use.

 Regional Implementation and Monitoring Framework

 The approved budget includes enhanced monitoring and evaluation mechanisms to ensure effective implementation across WHO’s six regional offices.
-The WHO Regional Directors will be required to provide quarterly progress reports on budget utilization and programme outcomes.
+The WHO Regional Directors will be required to provide quarterly progress reports on budget utilization and programme outcomes, as outlined in the World Health Assembly daily update.

-Member States also approved new accountability measures that will tie continued funding to measurable health outcomes and performance indicators.
-This represents a shift toward results-based budgeting within the WHO system.
+Member States also approved new accountability measures that will tie continued funding to measurable health outcomes and performance indicators, according to the WHO Assembly proceedings.

-The Assembly established a technical working group to oversee budget implementation and provide recommendations for the 2028-2029 budget cycle.
-This group will include representatives from major donor countries and regional health partnerships.
+The Assembly established a technical working group to oversee budget implementation and provide recommendations for the 2028-2029 budget cycle, as reported in the WHO daily update of 22 May 2026.

-The $6.83 billion budget represents a 23% increase from the previous biennium, with health emergencies and AMR receiving priority funding allocations
+The $6.83 billion budget represents a significant increase from the previous biennium, with health emergencies and AMR receiving priority funding allocations

 Key takeaways